frappe/erpnext/erpnext/setup/setup_wizard/tasks/school_masters.md

-💡Tip: Your ERPNext account is a model of your school or college 🏠

-Lets start making things in ERPNext that are reprentative of your institution.
+Lets start making things in ERPNext that are representative of your institution.

 1. Make a list of **Programs** that you offer
 1. Add a few **Courses** that your programs cover